Bem-vindo à página oficial da Assembleia da República

 Denmark | July-December 2025

-The Council, in order to organise its work, meets in ten different configurations depending on the subjects under discussion; the Ministers of the Member States and the European Commissioners with responsibility for a given area participate in the relevant configurations.
-The ten current Council configurations are:
+The Council, in order to organise its work, meets in ten different configurations depending on the subjects under discussion; Ministers of the Member States and European Commissioners with responsibility for a given area participate in the relevant configurations.
+The ten current configurations are:

-Competitiveness (internal market, industry, research and innovation and space)
+• Competitiveness (internal market, industry, research and space)

-Council decisions are prepared by a structure composed of working groups and committees (over 150) consisting of delegates from the Member States, who resolve technical issues and forward the dossier to the Committee of Permanent Representatives of the Governments of the Member States (Coreper).
-Coreper is composed of ambassadors appointed by the Member States and is responsible for ensuring consistency in the work and preparing the discussion of the most important matters to be placed on the agenda of Council meetings.
+Council decisions are prepared by committees and working groups (more than 150) consisting of delegates from the Member States, who solve technical questions and prepare the meetings of the Committee of Permanent Representatives of the Governments of the Member States (COREPER).
+COREPER is composed of Ambassadors appointed by the Member States and is responsible for preparing the discussion of the most important matters to be placed on the agenda of meetings of the Council.

 Depending on the issue under discussion, the Council of the EU takes its decisions by: simple majority (14 Member States vote in favour), qualified majority (55% of the Member States representing at least 65% of the EU population vote in favour) and unanimity (all votes in favour).
 The Council may vote only if a majority of its members are present, and each member of the Council may represent only one of the other members by delegation.